First-order definability of Darmon points in number fields: Introduction

-This can be generalized to arbitrary number fields and an arbitrary finite set of places containing the archimedean ones, and we offer the following first-order description:

 \begin{theorem} Let $K$ be a number field and $S$ be a finite set of places of $K$ containing the archimedean ones.
 If $n\in\mathbb{Z}_{\geq 1}$, the set is $\forall \exists \forall$-definable in $K$, uniformly with respect to all possible such $S$.
-Moreover, the formula involves $2$ initial universal quantifiers, then $2266$ existential quantifiers, and another $1266$ universal quantifiers.
-The defining polynomial has degree at most $\max\left\{50730,12n+14\right\}$, or $\max\left\{3612,4n+6\right\}$ if $K\subseteq\mathbb{R}$. \end{theorem}
+Moreover, the formula involves $2$ initial universal quantifiers, then $171$ existential quantifiers, and another $426$ universal quantifiers.
+The defining polynomial has degree at most $\max\{58692,4n+6\}$, or $\max\{68,4n+6\}$ if $K\subseteq\mathbb{R}$. \end{theorem}

 \begin{theorem} Let $K$ be a number field and fix $n\in\mathbb{Z}_{\geq 1}$.
-The set is $\forall\exists$-definable, with $22$ universal quantifiers, $33$ existential quantifiers, and a defining polynomial of degree at most $\max\left\{6n+55,97\right\}$ (or $\max\left\{2n+35,49\right\}$ if $K\subseteq\mathbb{R}$). \end{theorem}
+The set is $\forall\exists$-definable, with $15$ universal quantifiers, $33$ existential quantifiers, and a defining polynomial of degree at most $\max\left\{89,2n+19\right\}$, or $\max\left\{17,2n+11\right\}$ if $K\subseteq\R$. \end{theorem}

 It is known that, in $\mathbb{Q}$, it suffices with $10$ existential quantifiers and $9$ universal quantifiers to define any recursively enumerable set, by \cite[Corollary 6.2]{daans2023universally}.
-If $\mathbb{Z}$ is existentially definable in the ring of integers of a number field (which is conjectured to always be the case, and some progress has been made in that direction: \cite{MR0360513}, \cite{MR4126887}, \cite{MR4633727}), we get an analogous statement for the corresponding number field.
-Our approach is independent of this result, holds for any number field, and allows us to predicate uniformly over all possible finite subset of primes, as well as having an explicit bound for the parameters that measure the complexity of the first-order formula.
+Given that $\mathbb{Z}$ is existentially definable in the ring of integers of a number field by \cite[Theorem 1.2]{koymans2025hilbertstenthproblemadditive}, we get an analogous statement for the corresponding number field.
+Our approach is independent of this result, gives an alternative and more explicit definition, and allows us to predicate uniformly over all possible finite subset of primes, as well as having an explicit bound for the parameters that measure the complexity of the first-order formula.

 Before continuing, we must introduce some notation.
 For a fixed number field $K$, we denote by $\mathcal{O}_K$ its ring of integers and $\Omega_K=\Omega_K^{<\infty}\sqcup \Omega_K^{\infty}$ its set of places, partitioned into its respective non-archimedean and archimedean ones.
 For any $v\in\Omega_K$ we denote $K_v$ the $v$-adic completion of $K$.
 In the case that $v=\mathfrak{p}$ is non-archimedean, we also denote the ring of integers of $K_\mathfrak{p}$ by $\mathcal{O}_{K,\mathfrak{p}}$ and let $\left(\mathcal{O}_K\right)_\mathfrak{p}=K\cap \mathcal{O}_{K,\mathfrak{p}}$ denote the localization of $\mathcal{O}_K$ with respect to $\mathfrak{p}$.
 When $S$ is a finite subset of $\Omega_K$ containing $\Omega_K^{\infty}$, we let be the ring of $S$-integers of $K$.
 If $\sigma\in\Omega_K^\infty$ is a real place, we define $\left(\mathcal{O}_K\right)_\sigma\coloneqq \sigma^{-1}\left(\left[-4,4\right]\right)$.
 Finally, we let $\Delta_{a,b,K}\subseteq\Omega_K$ denote a finite subset of even cardinality parametrized via a first-order definition by $\left(a,b\right)\in K^\times\times K^\times$, and $\Delta^{a,b,K}\subseteq\Delta_{a,b,K}\cap \Omega_K^{<\infty}$ will be a further parametrized subset (both such parametrizations will be given in Section \ref{qads}).
 From this we will define $\Omega_{a,b,c,d,K}\coloneqq \Delta^{a,b,K}\cap\Delta^{c,d,K}$.